Tyr Protection / DI Konsult

 Ballistic steel has a lower investment cost and a much longer shelf life.
 Fiber materials commonly have 5 years warranty on the protection level and needs to be discarded after that time.
 They can also be negatively affected by sunlight and moisture.
 As long as corrosion is avoided ballistic steel has an almost indefinite shelf life.
 The lower investment cost combined with a longer shelf life makes steel core armor significantly more economical.

-Our steel core shields on the other hand are very scratch resistant and can take rough handling on a whole other level.
+Our steel core shields and body armor on the other hand are very scratch resistant and can take rough handling on a whole other level.
 Scratching the coating with a key or nail will not result in more damage than small marks not even close to penetrating the coating.
 While we would not recommend anyone trying it, but as an illustration of the difference to ceramic, our steel core models could be hit with a hammer or dropped to the ground from several meters without risk of immediately altering the protection level.

-To sum it up: Ballistic steel is in general better against edge hits, multiple hits and some steel jacked/core bullets.
+To sum it up: Ballistic steel is generally better against edge hits, multiple hits and some steel jacked/core bullets.
 It has a lower investment cost, a much longer shelf life and is superior when it comes to durability.
 For these reasons we highly recommend our steel core products to most customers.